pyshadi/ws_parser/README.md

 The Wireshark packet parser and visualizer extracts information from .pcapng files and visualizes network traffic data.

 ## Dependencies
-To run this project, you need to have the following libraries:
+You need to have the following libraries:

 * pandas
 * scapy